maheessh/Student-Performance-Model/README.md

 git clone https://github.com/YourUsername/YourProjectName.git
 cd YourProjectName
 Install the required libraries:
-A requirements.txt file is recommended for Python projects.
+A requirements.txt file is recommended.
 You can create one with the following content:

 # requirements.txt
 pandas